Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Permutation-based All-Resolutions Inference

 \section{Permutation-based All-Resolutions Inference}

 To obtain a critical vector that leads to improved power, we propose a permutation procedure, based on results in \cite{Jesse}.
-The permutation method takes into account the dependence structure of the p-values and, therefore, often leads to a higher critical curve than parametric methods.
+The permutation method takes into account the dependence structure of the $p$-values and, therefore, often leads to a higher critical curve than parametric methods.
 Moreover, permutation methods not only adapt to the dependence structure but also to the marginal distributions of the $p$-values.
 This means that we do not require the null $p$-values to be uniformly distributed.
-Instead, we require that the null p-values are exchangeable with the corresponding post-permutation p-values (Assumption 1 in \cite{Jesse}).
+Instead, we require that the null $p$-values are exchangeable with the corresponding post-permutation $p$-values (Assumption $1$ in \cite{Jesse}).

-Following \citet{Jesse}, we consider a group of permutations or sign-flipping transformations or any other data transformation that preserves the distribution of the test statistics under the null hypothesis, such as rotations \citep{Hemerik3}.
+Following \cite{Jesse}, we consider a group of permutations or sign-flipping transformations or any other data transformation that preserves the distribution of the test statistics under the null hypothesis, such as rotations \citep{Hemerik3}.
 These are maps from the support of the data distribution to itself.
 Our method is based on $w$ random permutations or sign-flipping transformations.
-Let $p^1_1,...,p^1_m = p_1,...,p_m$ be the $p$-values for the real data, and for every $2\leq j \leq w$, let $p^j_1,...,p^j_m$ be the p-values obtained for the $j$-th random permutation of the data.
+Let $p^1_1,...,p^1_m = p_1,...,p_m$ be the $p$-values for the real data, and for every $2\leq j \leq w$, let $p^j_1,...,p^j_m$ be the $p$-values obtained for the $j$-th random permutation of the data.

 Computing all possible permutations could be computationally infeasible, especially in the fMRI framework.
-However, Proposition 2 of \cite{Exact} states that if the permutation set has a group structure, and $\alpha \in [0/w,1/w, \dots (w-1)/w]$, the random permutations reach an exact $\alpha$ level.
+However, Proposition $2$ of \cite{Exact} states that if the permutation set has a group structure, and $\alpha \in [0/w,1/w, \dots (w-1)/w]$, the random permutations reach an exact $\alpha$ level.
 This means that the $\alpha$ level is exhausted if all hypotheses are true, and the error rate is at most $\alpha$ otherwise.

 To obtain the permutation-based critical vector, the user must choose a family of candidate critical vectors.
 Examples of such candidate vectors are given in Section \ref{lambdaCal}.
 We suppose that the candidate vectors are indexed by $\lambda_{\alpha}\in\Lambda\subseteq\mathbb{R}$, so that $l(\lambda_{\alpha})$ denotes the candidate vector corresponding to $\lambda_{\alpha}$.
 The family of candidate vectors is thus $\mathcal{F}=\{l(\lambda_{\alpha}):\lambda_{\alpha}\in\Lambda\}$.
 We assume that the family of candidate vectors is monotone, in the sense that if $\lambda_{\alpha}^1,\lambda_{\alpha}^2\in \Lambda$ and $\lambda_{\alpha}^1\leq \lambda_{\alpha}^2$, then $l_i(\lambda_{\alpha}^1)\leq l_i(\lambda_{\alpha}^2)$ for every $1\leq i \leq m$.